IBMDecisionOptimization/do-ws-ucp-demo-app/README.md

 };
 ```

-Then the configuration callback is called and create a scenario manager and a scenario grid using the configuratiosn received.
+Then the configuration callback is called and:
+* create a scenario manager,
+* loads the scenarios from the back-end,
+* creates a scenario grid
+using the configurations received.
 ```
 function configCB(workspace) {
         scenariocfg = config.scenario.config;
         scenariocfg["$scenario"] = { cb : showInputsAndOutputs }